Tom CsaszaR

 mapping your concerns 2007 30" x 34"

-An artist, writer, and lecturer based in Philadelphia, Tom Csaszar has been on the graduate faculties of the University of the Arts and the Pennsylvania Academy of the Fine Arts during the last twenty years.
-He has written numerous pieces over the last thirty years for The Journal of Art, Artnews, Art in America, American Crafts, The New Art Examiner, Sculpture, Title Magazine.com, artcritical.com and various gallery catalogues.
-His paintings have been shown regionally and locally for over thirty-five years.
-A Contributing Editor of The New Art Examiner from 1993 - 2001, he is a member of the International Association of Art Critics, and the College Art Association.
-He has developed and taught seminars in graduate programs since 2000.
+Tom Csaszar, an artist, writer, and lecturer based in Philadelphia, has contributed to the fields of art criticism and contemporary painting for over thirty years.
+He has served on the graduate faculties of the University of the Arts and the Pennsylvania Academy of the Fine Arts during the last two decades.
+Throughout his career, he has written numerous articles for notable publications such as The Journal of Art, Artnews, Art in America, American Crafts, The New Art Examiner, Sculpture, Title Magazine.com, artcritical.com, and various gallery catalogues.
+His paintings have been exhibited regionally and locally for more than thirty-five years.
+From 1993 to 2001, he was a Contributing Editor for The New Art Examiner and is a proud member of the International Association of Art Critics and the College Art Association.
+Since 2000, Tom Csaszar has also developed and taught seminars in graduate programs.

 selected writings available on the internet

-“The Heroism of the Crowd: Flânerie at the Barnes Foundation” Artcritical Magazine, May 11 2017
+"The Heroism of the Crowd: Flânerie at the Barnes Foundation" discusses themes relevant to art criticism and contemporary painting in Artcritical Magazine, May 11, 2017.

 https://artcritical.com/2017/05/11/tom-csaszar-on-person-of-the-crowd/

-"Fazal Sheikh at the Slough Foundation" Title Magazine, May 26, 2016
+"Fazal Sheikh at the Slough Foundation" explores innovative perspectives in contemporary art in Title Magazine, May 26, 2016.

 http://www.title-magazine.com/2016/05/fazal-sheikh/